Aston Martin DB7 Vantage V12 For Sale

 is a record of non-scheduled maintenance/repair/upgrade.
 By this I mean

-things that the garage doesn't do as part of routine maintenance, so
+things that the garage does NOT do as part of routine maintenance,

-the entire PCV system) go well above and beyond what would normally be
+the entire and expensive PCV system) go well above and beyond what would

 Non-scheduled